SteelWagstaff/unizin-allow-custom-post-types/README.md

 # PressbooksCustomPostTypes
-WordPress plugin designed to allow certain Custom Post Types in an installation of Pressbooks.
+A WordPress plugin designed to allow certain Custom Post Types in an installation of Pressbooks.
+Written for use with the Unizin-hosted instances of Pressbooks.